canonical/cloud-init/doc/rtd/reference/datasources/cloudcix.rst

   metadata service
 - *timeout*: How long in seconds to wait for a response from the metadata service
-- *wait*: How long in seconds to wait between consecutive requests to the metadata service
+- *sec_between_retries*: How long in seconds to wait between consecutive requests to the metadata service

 _CloudCIX: https://www.cloudcix.com/